-All UoM researchers have an obligation to disclose all new intellectual property to the University via their Business Development team members.
+All UoM researchers have an obligation to disclose all new intellectual property to the University via their Business Development Manager.
 You need to do so whenever you have discovered or created something unique that might have commercial value, solve a significant problem, or could be made into a product or service by an industry partner.
 Please do this well before presenting the discovery through publications, poster sessions, conferences, press releases, or other communications – ideally several months before doing so, at the draft manuscript stage – and before talking to any external parties, especially prospective investors.

 When you disclose your intellectual property to the University, it starts a process that could lead to the commercialisation of your discovery or creation.
 This may involve initiating the IP protection process for your invention and working to identify outside development partners.
 If industry or government funds were used for your research, you might have obligations and reporting requirements to the funding party.

 It’s not always clear if a creation or discovery represents intellectual property.
-To find out whether you have intellectual property that can be further developed, talk with your Business Development team member and they will help assess your intellectual property.
+To find out whether you have intellectual property that can be further developed, talk with your Business Development Manager and they will help assess your intellectual property.
 The questions in relation to your intellectual property explored at this stage include:

 - Impact potential: Why is it new and clever - why hasn't it been done before?

 - Market opportunity: Does it solve a real-world problem with end-user benefits?

 - IP position: What is the nature of the intellectual property?
 Has it been published or disclosed?

 - Development stage: Do you have supporting data or proof-of-concept?